QUO VADITIS

 About conference

-The conference proceedings will take place in five specialized sections.
-Presentations can be given through lectures or posters.
-The abstracts of all the presentations (lectures and posters) will be published in the Book of Abstracts.
+The conference proceedings will take place in two specialized sections.
+Presentations can be delivered through lectures or posters.
+Abstracts of all presentations (both lectures and posters) will be published electronically in a book of abstracts.

 Expert Sections